CodeScop/Oge-Mai-Field-Guide/huntnew.md

-LAST UPDATED 25 JAN 2021
+LAST UPDATED 1 FEB 2021

 Hey!
 Loading up the info for the Hunt.
 It takes a while to incorporate everything properly throughout the Guide, but it doesn't take long to gather the new info.
 So!
 Here is New Info Only for the Hunt for the Ancients.
 (Please, please just look at the regular sections if you aren't up to the latest point; there's nothing here that will be likely to serve you before then.)

-You may notice that a lot of the quests below don't specify how they're unlocked.
-That's because I don't know.
-They're not available to my temp account that's made it halfway through Season 1, and they are available to my temp account that's just started Season 4.

-Also, my recommendations are tentative at the moment; without knowing what's behind or what's ahead any more than anyone else, it's hard to prioritize.
+My recommendations are tentative at the moment; without knowing what's behind or what's ahead any more than anyone else, it's hard to prioritize.
 Guesses only below!

 #FAIR WARNING: SPOILERS AHEAD.